last revision: 06 December 2023

 In us, humans, knowledge by identity tends to be covered up, almost entirely, by the other three types of knowledge.
 As we will see in the next chapter, this is the reason that the Indian tradition recommends silencing these other types of knowledge not only as the best way to find our own inner happiness back, but also as the best way to develop wisdom and a type of knowledge that is intrinsically true.

 According to the Indian tradition, knowledge by identity is the core-element of all other types of knowledge.
-It is supposed to be the source of the deep theories about reality that guide our perception, the fundamental rules of logical thinking, a large part of mathematics, the ultimate source of our ability to discriminate between what is true and false, real and unreal, and it may well be the (often unconsciously intuitive) source of the new insights about the physical reality that are at present flooding our human knowledge-space.
+It is the source of the deep theories about reality that guide our perception, the fundamental rules of logical thinking, a large part of mathematics, the ultimate source of our ability to discriminate between what is true and false, real and unreal, and it may well be the (often unconsciously intuitive) source of the new insights about the physical reality that are at present flooding our human knowledge-space.
 It might also be the reason that new discoveries, once fully established, so often give the impression that they have actually been no more than the recollection of something that somewhere deep down was already known.

 Once fully developed and purified, Sri Aurobindo considers knowledge by identity the only type of knowledge that can be made completely reliable.
 Within Indian philosophy it is known by different names that each highlight one aspect of it.
 One typical example is the fascinating quaternity of saṃjñāna, ājñāna, vijñāna, prajñāna.
 Another is ātmavidyā, the knowledge of the Self which contains the largely subconscious link that binds our individual consciousness to the cosmic consciousness that sustains the manifestation as a whole.
 But to all this we will come back later.
 We have to consider first the other three types of knowledge that tend to occupy our minds in our ordinary day-to-day existence.